 Medical insurance is required of all international students enrolled at Clarion University.
 Students who do not show proof of health insurance coverage comparable to Clarion University's group plan will be required to enroll in the university's plan and be responsible for payment.
 Students will not be allowed to complete course registration until all medical insurance requirements are met.
-The current cost of the group insurance plan is \$850/ year, full payment of which is required at the beginning of the academic year.
+Group insurance plan is approximately \$1,100.00 per year payable in full or on a semester basis at the beginning of each semester.
 Please understand that the medical insurance premium is not included in the statement of account issued by the university for tuition, fees, and room and board.
 A separate payment of cash or money order is required.
 Details of payment will be explained at the time of application for insurance.